katemihalikova/ion-datetime-picker/README.md

 Configure the title and sub title of the popup with the picker.

+_HINT: Use `data-title` instead of `title` if you are going to use the app in the desktop browser to prevent leaking of the text into a mouseover tooltip._

 ### `button-ok` and `button-cancel` attributes

 Configure the text of buttons at the bottom of the picker.